 Here's a grilled catfish recipe that turns ordinary catfish into extraordinary.

 equally good pan-fried or baked as it is hot off the barbecue grill.
-And if you think this sounds good, wait until you see the gourmet options.
+And if you think this sounds good, wait until you see the nutty gourmet options.

 This is a good all-around grilled fish recipe, perfect for other types of white fish, too.
+But if you haven't tried catfish before, try it; you may be pleasantly surprised.

 3 lbs. catfish filets